DYCI2/prosax/README.md

 - Unzip the extracted folder where you want
 - From 'Package Manager', in the Max app, (from Menu 'File") select 'Show Package Manager' and install "MuBu For MAx" package

 ## Getting Started
 The main Prosax application is the patch `prosax.maxpat`.
 You can open this patch from inside Max or directly from Finder.

 ## Documentation and Resources

-The documentation, including the manual, tutorials, and API, are [online here](https://repmus-docs.github.io/prosax/index.html)
+The PDF documentation, is inside the 'prosax' folder

 ## License